Metalloinvest Produces 60 Millionth Tonne Of HBI, Low-Carbon Material For Green Steel

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> MOSCOW, RUSSIA - Media OutReach Newswire - 1 February 2024 - Metalloinvest's Lebedinsky GOK has produced its 60 millionth tonne of hot briquetted iron (HBI), a low-carbon iron ore feedstock that can help greatly reduce emissions by making steel in electric furnaces.
+(MENAFN- Media OutReach Newswire) MOSCOW, RUSSIA - Media OutReach Newswire - 1 February 2024 - Metalloinvest's Lebedinsky GOK has produced its 60 millionth tonne of hot briquetted iron (HBI), a low-carbon iron ore feedstock that can help greatly reduce emissions by making steel in electric furnaces.

 Having begun producing HBI 25 years ago, Lebedinsky GOK now has a production capacity of 4.6 million tonnes of HBI per year.